 There are a number of cliffs where it could be appropriate for climbing to occur but with some restrictions.
 At Taipan Wall, for example, conversations between land managers and climbers have led climbers to believe that it could be feasible to allow climbing to occur at some sectors along the wall but not others, and/or subject to certain stipulations.

-Such restrictions might include, but not be limited to, bans on access to the base of certain cliff sectors but allow access to other sectors, allowing abseil access to a specified point above the ground that enables routes to be climbed that would otherwise be off-limits, or seasonal climbing restrictions for specified sectors.
+Such restrictions might include, but not be limited to:

+- bans on access to the base of certain cliff sectors (perhaps with discrete fencing of these sectors to channel traffic around or away from them) but which allow access to other sectors, - abseil access to specified point above the ground that enables routes to be climbed that would otherwise be offlimits, or - seasonal climbing restrictions for specified sectors.